advancedresearch/advancedresearch.github.io/blog/2018-01-12-about-refuting-the-orthogonality-thesis.md

 until he suddenly dropped me down a rabbit hole! :)

-From my perspective, Nick's view seems to be that in an argument about reality (which is has many number of bits and therefore a complex proof in logic), an assumption should be only taken into account if you can assign it at least a reasonable threshold of confidence.
+From my perspective, Nick's view seems to be that in an argument about reality (which has many number of bits and therefore a complex proof in logic), an assumption should be only taken into account if you can assign it at least a reasonable threshold of confidence.
 I agree with that position.